rqbazan/featflag/README.md

 import { FlagProvider } from '@rqbazan/featflag'
 import App from './app'

-// this should be come from a external service const features = [
+// this should be come from an external service const features = [
   'feature-a',
   'feature-b',